Best tech deals for Amazon Prime Day 2023

 Here’s a £350 discount on the latest Surface Pro tablet.
 Unlike most other tablets, the Surface Pro 9 offers the full Windows experience in a portable and lightweight form factor.
 Able to run the same applications as your desktop PC at home or in the office, it’s the most versatile hybrid device we’ve tested.

-While 10 per cent may seem like a small saving, it knocks £130.00 off the cost of Apple’s 2022 iPhone 14 Pro max.
+Save over £200 on the cost of Apple’s current iPhone 14 Pro Max.
 Our reviewer described it as “powerful” and “beautiful”, and noted the great battery life of the max model (up to 29 hours), as well as the great safety protections, “dazzling” visual features, better camera and slick software upgrade compared with its predecessors.
 If you’re looking to upgrade your phone, look no further than this Prime Day deal.

 If you’re looking to upgrade your headphones, this stellar saving on Beats’ studio3 over-ears sees 44 per cent slashed off the price.
 In our review of the headphones, our tester said they are “a noteworthy product not only for their longevity but sound quality and general ease of use.”
 Holding up to 22 hours of charge and near-instant connectivity to Apple devices, enjoy hands-free voice control and extra comfort thanks to the padded headband.